Passions, Rock Bottom Revelations, and the Challenge Ahead

 What else is your life for?
 What other pursuit comes close to fulfilling your designed destiny and transforming yourself and the world around you in the process?
 If you weren’t capable of your calling, your intuition wouldn’t bother you as it does.
 The persistent dream that surfaces in the shower, on walks in the park, in conversations, and through journal entries reveals itself to you because its manifestation is possible.
 What if you wholeheartedly commit to bringing that dream to fruition?
 What if you evolved into the person capable of turning your aspirations into reality, eclipsing the rational fears that hold you back?

-Imagine if your calling materialized.
-What if your dreams became reality?
-I reckon it’s worth the attempt to find out.
+I reckon it’s worth the try to find out.

 IV.